 ART: There are some good ones here, dude.

 AUSTIN: Yeaaah.
 There are.
 So I have a list.
-There are some good ones here, especially with- with regard to… How do you know-
+There are some good ones here, especially with- with regard to… How do you know this?

 [crosstalk]

 ART: On just the record, my third choice would have been a mark of divine authority.